 Looking for a vegan savory pumpkin recipe that will make your home smell terrific?
-Your hunt is over.
-Why not try our savory pumpkin and sweet potato soup?
-It’s vegan, dairy free, gluten free and healthy.
-It comes together quickly, but tastes like it was simmering all afternoon.
-It’s a win-win situation.
+Our savory pumpkin and sweet potato soup is vegan and comes together quickly making it a win-win meal solution.

 - Aromatics: yellow onion and garlic